85-year-old La Vista woman sentenced to probation for motor vehicle homicide

 People are also reading…

+Reed was transported by a medical helicopter to the University of Nebraska Medical Center in Omaha, where he died.
+Weeks was transported by Weeping Water rescue personnel to Creighton University Medical Center-Bergan Mercy.

-A passenger in the Altima, Barbara Hayes, 74 of Louisville, was taken by ambulance to the Creighton University Medical Center-Bergan Mercy with injuries that were not life threatening.
-Seatbelts were not in use in the Altima vehicle, investigators said.
+A passenger in the Altima, Barbara Hayes, 74, of Louisville, was taken by ambulance to Creighton University Medical Center-Bergan Mercy with injuries that were not life threatening.
+Seat belts were not in use in the Altima, investigators said.